zenml-io/zenml/docs/book/getting-started/zenml-pro/tenants.md

 ![Staging vs production tenants](../../.gitbook/assets/staging-production-tenants.png)

-The image could depict two parallel paths: one for staging (showing icons for experimentation, testing, and development) and one for production (showing icons for deployment, monitoring, and customer-facing services).
-Arrows could show the flow from staging to production.

 ### Organizing tenants by business logic

 Another approach is to create tenants based on your organization's structure or specific use cases.
 This method can help in: